melissa-smith4/TMUber-System/README.md

 # TMUber-System
-A ride-sharing application that simulates and manages users, drivers, and service requests, utilizing features like queue-based request handling, error management, and data organization using maps and inheritance.
+A ride-sharing application that simulates and manages users, drivers, and service requests, featuring queue-based request handling, error management, and data organization with maps and inheritance.